 He didn't really talk about her at all on the 23rd.

-Carlson did a segment about her on the evening of the 23rd that she even really entered Alex's head as a target.
+It wasn't until Tucker Carlson did a segment about her on the evening of the 23rd that she even really entered Alex's head as a target.

-And this opening piece on Alex's show is him just taking Tucker's talking points, escalating them and repackaging them for an extremist audience.
+And this opening piece on Alex's show is him just taking Tucker's talking points, escalating them, and repackaging them for an extremist audience.

-Wow, we're almost a half hour into this thing and there is nothing happening except that.
+I was listening to the episode and I'm like, wow, we're almost a half hour into this thing and there is nothing happening except that.

 When she was saying, we'll be watching you, you know, reflecting that the younger generation is paying attention to what the older generation is doing and how they have every reason to know what they're doing and still failing to act.